 - No extensions will be granted for unexcused absences.
 No late work will be accepted without an excused absence.
 Students must follow all rules for excused absences and missed assignments.
 See full Student Rules.

-NOTE: Please note that if you do not attend class, do not submit all assignments on time, do not make a public presentation/submit the presentation report, or fail to finish your thesis you will not receive satisfactory w credit for this course.
+NOTE: Please note that if you do not attend class, do not submit all assignments on time, do not attend all mandatory events, do not make a public presentation/submit the presentation report, or fail to finish your thesis you will not receive satisfactory W credit for this course.
 No partial credit will be given.
-This may prevent you from graduating if this is one of your required w courses.
-To pass this course you must pass the w component.
+This may prevent you from graduating if this is one of your required W courses.
+To pass this course you must pass the W component.